Andy4495/MspTandV/README.md

 * The above equation assumes a linear voltage response to temperature changes and uses two factory-programmed calibration readings to determine the ADC to temperature relationship.

+Based on my experience using a relatively small sample size of MSP430 chips, I have found that calibrating the Vcc reading had an impact of a few 10s of mV.
+However, I would still recommend using calibrated Vcc measurements over uncalibrated values.

 #### Voltage: ####

 First, calibrate the ADC reading: